رهپویه معماری و شهرسازی

 چکیده English

-Islamic architecture in Iran, from the earliest centuries of the Hijra through the Safavid period, has never been a merely functional construct but a theophanic manifestation of divine wisdom (ḥikmah ilāhiyyah) and a reflection of the tawḥīdic worldview.
+Islamic architecture in Iran, from the earliest centuries of the Hijra through the Safavid period, has never been a merely functional construct but rather a theophanic manifestation of divine wisdom (ḥikmah ilāhiyyah) and a reflection of the tawḥīdic worldview.
 It emerged as a holistic and symbolic art in which form, space, light, and matter participated in a unified metaphysical harmony, rendering visible the primordial bond between humanity, nature, and the Divine.
-In its essence, Iranian–Islamic architecture functioned as both mirror and mediator of transcendence, expressing through its spatial and geometric syntax the ontological hierarchy of being.
+In its essence, Iranian–Islamic architecture functioned as both a mirror and a mediator of transcendence, expressing through its spatial and geometric syntax the ontological hierarchy of being.
 However, with the rise of modern secular paradigms and the rupture from traditional metaphysics, this sacred continuity has been fractured, leading to a profound epistemological and existential crisis.
 Architecture—once regarded as the symbolic language of truth and a vessel of theophany—has, in the modern condition, been reduced to an aestheticized mechanism of function, stripped of its metaphysical content and severed from its spiritual telos.

-According to Titus Burckhardt (1976: 19), this crisis originates in the desacralization of form: sacred geometries and archetypal structures, once imbued with metaphysical significance, became hollow replicas devoid of spirit.
+According to Titus Burckhardt (1976: 19), this crisis originates in the desacralization of form: sacred geometries and archetypal structures, once imbued with metaphysical significance, become hollow replicas devoid of spirit.
 Henry Corbin (1986: 426), adopting a philosophical–hermeneutical perspective, interprets Islamic architecture as belonging to the mundus imaginalis—the imaginal world mediating between the sensible and the intelligible.
 The forgetting of this intermediary realm, he argues, is the root of architecture’s identity crisis in the Islamic world.
 Similarly, Frithjof Schuon (2007: 160) views this disintegration as symptomatic of a larger metaphysical rupture in modernity, warning that traditional forms remain spiritually alive only when they embody eternal principles.
-Thus, the restoration of meaning in architecture requires not the mechanical reproduction of historical motifs but a return to the sacred arche—to the metaphysical foundations that once rendered form a symbolic and meaning-generative language.
-Within such a horizon, the architect reclaims his role as a mediator between mulk (the terrestrial) and malakūt (the celestial), and architecture itself resumes its vocation as a mirror of divine names and a locus of spiritual manifestation.
+Thus, the restoration of meaning in architecture requires not the mechanical reproduction of historical motifs but a return to the sacred archē—to the metaphysical foundations that once rendered form a symbolic and meaning-generative language.
+Within such a horizon, the architect reclaims his/her role as a mediator between mulk (the terrestrial) and malakūt (the celestial), and architecture itself resumes its vocation as a mirror of divine names and a locus of spiritual manifestation.

 The central question of this research arises precisely from this rupture: Can a new paradigm of Iranian–Islamic architecture be articulated in the modern age—one that, while faithful to its sacred identity, can meaningfully respond to the aesthetic, cultural, and functional exigencies of contemporary life?
 In other words, can tradition and wisdom (ḥikmah) be rearticulated within a contemporary form while retaining their metaphysical vitality?